Tanami/symta/doc/symta-by-example.md

 say 2.0*PI
 ```

 Note that `2*PI` would produce error, because Symta is strongly typed language and avoids implicit conversion.
-You must convert you integers to floats, before using them in expressions involving floats.
+You must convert your integers to floats, before using them in expressions involving floats.
 That can be done by invoking method `float` on integer, like that:
 ```
 say PI*IntegerNumber.float
 ```